Sepulven/webserv/README.md

 	- dir_listing: on | off ``` Directory listing. ```
 	- http_methods: list of strings ``` Defines the allowed methods. ```

-Multiple routes can be defined within a server block
 ## File structure

 The whole project is structured into pieces for each piece you have the declaration and the implementation, namely a .h and .cpp respectively.